 Written by the established playwright Ana-Maria Bamberger, after a very successful run in Bucharest, Criminals! is now being co-produced in English by OfPotters’Demons & Magus Theatre Productions to be performed in Paris and London, and other major European Theatre festivals across 2018 & 2019.

-Directed by Anton Bonnici, and starring Louise Denyer as Victoria Davids and Armen Georgian as Igor ‘Chuck’ Davidoff, Criminals! is a light-hearted comedy set in an all too familiar world of financial ruin and moral ambiguity where a single fateful encounter may change your life forever!
+Directed by Anton Bonnici, and featuring Louise Denyer as Victoria Davids, Armen Georgian as Igor ‘Chuck’ Davidoff, and the voice of Monty Lloyd, Criminals! is a light-hearted comedy set in an all too familiar world of financial ruin and moral ambiguity where a single fateful encounter may change your life forever!

 Currently in rehearsal…